mingjie-wei/IDS706_Data-Engineering_Week2/README.md

 ### Option A: Local CSV (default & used in system tests)
 - If the CSV is already included in the repo: the code reads `data/Ecommerce_Consumer_Behavior_Analysis_Data.csv` by default, no setup needed.
-- If you prefer to prepare it yourself: download from [Kaggle – Ecommerce Consumer Behavior Analysis Dataset](https://www.kaggle.com/datasets/salahuddinahmedshuvo/ecommerce-consumer-behavior-analysis-data/data) and save as `data/Ecommerce_Consumer_Behavior_Analysis_Data.csv`.
+- If you prefer to prepare it yourself: download from [Kaggle – Ecommerce Consumer Behavior Analysis Dataset](https://www.kaggle.com/datasets/salahuddinahmedshuvo/ecommerce-consumer-behavior-analysis-data/data) and save as `data/Ecommerce_Consumer_Behavior_Analysis_Data.csv`

 ### Option B: API Download (Kaggle)

-#### 0. Prerequisites
-- Kaggle account
-- Kaggle API token

 #### 1. Obtain Kaggle API Token
 - Login to your Kaggle account